lupusmagist/browser-tool/README.md

+# Notice: This app is only a example now.
+It is not being used.
+# Rather use the newer MCP version: https://github.com/lupusmagist/mcp_browser_tool

 # Browser Tool API

 A FastAPI-based web service that provides browser automation and web search capabilities using Playwright and SearXNG.